Brun41v35/SunsetAPI/README.md

 ## Project architecture

 - Architecture: MVC
-- Used the library SF Symbols about images.
+- i used the SF Symbols library for the images.

 ## Thats it